 Lafayette College is a highly selective, private college of 2200 undergraduates, offering degree programs in the liberal arts and in engineering.
 The Lafayette Libraries provide a high level of personalized service to students and faculty while offering resources typically found at larger institutions.
 The Libraries' collections include print holdings of over 500,000 volumes; an extensive array of electronic databases; rare books and manuscripts with strong holdings on the Marquis de Lafayette, Stephen Crane, and angling; and a growing digital repository of faculty scholarship.
 To learn more, visit http://library.lafayette.edu .

 The Library provides the comprehensive information infrastructure necessary to sustain leading-edge teaching, learning and research activity at McGill University.
 It holds more than 6 million items in its various collections, which are located in 12 branches across McGill’s downtown and Macdonald campuses.
 Receiving over 5 million visits annually, and millions more visits online, it is an invaluable support system for all McGill students, with rich collections, comprehensive information resources, innovative services and attractive, comfortable facilities.
-For more information, visit: www.mcgill.ca/library
+To learn more, visit: www.mcgill.ca/library .

 An early member of the ARL, the Michigan State University Libraries has consistently ranked in the top group of the Association of Research Libraries as measured by volumes, expenditures, and other reported statistics.
 Michigan State University Libraries rank in the top third on the ARL index for United States academic libraries.
 Michigan State University Libraries has an ever-growing collection of more than five million volumes.
 The collection is supplemented by over 6 million microforms, 234,226 maps, and 69,223 sound recordings.
 MSU provides access to some 106,000 serials and journals, including over 40,000 through traditional subscriptions and many more through aggregated online sources.